Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.

 Stopping long-term cocaine use may require close supervision because people can become depressed and suicidal.
 Entering a hospital or a drug treatment center may be necessary.
 The most effective method of treating cocaine use disorder is psychotherapy.
 Many self-help groups and cocaine hotlines are available to help people remain free of the drug.

-Sometimes the mental health disorders common to people with cocaine use disorder, such as depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , are treated with the appropriate drugs for those disorders.
+Sometimes the mental health disorders common to people with cocaine use disorder, such as depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , are treated with the appropriate drugs for those disorders.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.